HydraMeshnet/developer-portal/get_started.md

 ## IOP Technology Stack

-As mentioned, IOP is fully modular, hence has several, well separated entities, but we are separated the stack into two main categories.
+IOP is fully modular and has several well-separated entities.
+The stack is divided into two main components:

-- IOP DAC
+- IOP **D**ecentralized **A**ccess **C**ontrol (DAC)
 - IOP Hydra

-These two main components give you a complete solution for various usecases where you have to manage your digital IDs (DID) or you have to implement a SSI based application.
+These two main components provide a complete solution for various use cases.
+Examples include managing digital IDs (DID) or implementing an SSI-based application.

-The diagram below shows you a complete structure and relationship matrix between these two main components and its entities.
-After the diagram we provide a detailed explanation.
+The diagram below shows the structure and relationship matrix between these two main components and its entities.
+After the diagram we provide a detailed explanation about these entities and their role inside the system.

 <img src="/assets/SSI_flow.png" class="d-block mx-auto">

 ### DAC

-DAC is a Decentralized Access Control framework based on [W3C standards](https://w3c.github.io/did-core) to provide SSI solutions, store schemas, decentralized IDs (DIDs), keys, rights and proof timestamps on a ledger for public verification, keeping verifiable claims (VCs) off-ledger.
+DAC is a Decentralized Access Control framework based on [W3C standards](https://w3c.github.io/did-core) to provide SSI solutions and to store schemas, decentralized IDs (DIDs), keys, rights and proof timestamps on a ledger for public verification.
+Keeping the verifiable claims (VCs) off-ledger enhances user privacy, while the capability of authenticating the data inside the claims is preserved.

-These entities defined below are all part of our framework that we call DAC.
+The entities defined below are part of our DAC framework.

 <div class="mb-4">
     <a href="/#/dac" class="btn btn-sm btn-outline-primary mt-auto mr-1">LEARN DAC</a>